chiradip94/jenkins-eks/README.md

 ## Prerequisites
 - VPC
 - subnets (public or private with nat gateways in case deployed from server within VPC).
-- workstation/server having terraform and helm installed
+- workstation/server having terraform installed

 ## Features
 - Deploys EKS with configurable version in a VPC and subnets provided.